Scholarship for the arts

 This scholarship will award two deserving students $5,000 each towards their tuition in their respective field of the arts: fine arts, computer graphics, design, music, choral, photography, filmmaking, creative writing, and poetry, to name a few.
-It is open to anyone seeking a degree, from an associate degree to a doctoral degree in the creative arts.
+It is open to anyone seeking a degree, from an associate to a doctoral degree in the creative arts.

-Helen was born in 1928, near Vienna, Austria and was a Holocaust survivor.
-She and her parents were admirers of the arts in Vienna and later, in New York City where they resettled after 1940.
+Helen was born in 1928, near Vienna, Austria, and was a Holocaust survivor.
+She and her parents were admirers of the arts in Vienna and later in New York City, where they resettled after 1940.
 Helen was proficient in several languages—German, French, Portuguese, and English—which would later serve her well in her career writing subtitles for foreign films.
 She majored in English at Queens College and later landed her first job writing for radio.
 Helen later joined the film industry as an editor and, eventually, was known as the “Doyenne of Subtitles”—the go-to person for subtitling foreign feature films.

 Helen eventually added Spanish to her language proficiency repertoire in order to broaden her freelance subtitle writing.
 Having her own company allowed her to care for her daughter, Andrea, who received a double-lung transplant in 2000.
-Helen never let CF get her down or stopped fighting for her daughter.
+Helen never let CF get her down and never stopped fighting for her daughter.
 She instilled in her daughter the appreciation of life and the arts.
 Andrea went to college and became a graphic designer with a minor in silkscreen printing.
 Currently she volunteers her time to USACFA and CF Roundtable.